-Social Metaphor detection: We aim to recognize the non-conventionalized metaphors in social media text by a fully automatic approach, where the input would be real text from social media.
+Social Metaphor detection: We aim to recognize non-conventionalized metaphors in so-cial media text by a fully automatic approach, where the input would be real text from social media.
 Based on the word distribution among the input data, we aim to detect metaphors without using any external knowledge resources.

 There are many sub-categories of metaphors.
-In this work, we only focus on "nonconventionalized metaphors", which could be reasonably considered as an outlier of language behavior.
-One advantage of nonconventionalized metaphors is that the approach can be language independent and need no external knowledge resource.
-This kind of framework could be simply ported to various languages.
+In this work, we only focus on "non-conventionalized metaphors," which reasonably could be considered as an outlier of language behavior.
+One advantage of non-conventionalized metaphors is that the approach can be language-independent and there is no need of external knowledge resources.
+This type of framework reasonably could be ported to other languages.

 We will present how to tackle the problem by our proposed 3-step framework and discuss how to take the advantage of topical analysis for metaphor detection.
-We will also show how to quantitatively calculate these values in next section.
+We will also show how to quantitatively calculate these values in the next section.

-4 Preliminary Test
+4. Preliminary Test

-As mentioned above, one of the most important approaches of metaphor detection is to detect the violation of selectional preference.
-However, none of other approaches are proposed as a baseline model to compare with it.
-In this section, to investigate the reliability of selectional preference modeling, we adopted another possible approach for metaphor detection, i.e., the semantic outlier word detection, and ran a preliminary test to compare their performance.
+As mentioned above, one of the most important approaches of metaphor detection is to identify the violation of selectional preference.
+Nevertheless, none of the other approaches are proposed as a baseline model to compare with the proposed model.
+In this section, to investigate the reliability of selectional preference modeling, we adopted another possible approach for metaphor detection, i.e., the semantic outlier word detection, and run a preliminary test to compare their effectiveness.